newrelic/infra-integrations/README.md

 - Nginx - nri-nginx version 1.0.2
 - Apache - nri-apache version 1.1.2

-If you're still using this package, we advice you to follow the [NewRelic docs on how to uninstall integrations][1]; basically:
+If you're still using this package, we advise you to follow the [NewRelic docs on how to uninstall integrations][1]; basically:

 - Debian/Ubuntu: